askery/automl-list/README.md

 ## References
-This list is in part a update of this repository: https://github.com/theainerd/automated-machine-learning
+This list is an update inspired in this repository: https://github.com/theainerd/automated-machine-learning